 Usage Notes

-Common across Appalachia and the South, especially for everyday meals.
-Unlike cathead biscuits, drop biscuits are smaller and rougher, but quicker to whip up.
+Common across Appalachia and the South for everyday meals.
+Smaller and more rustic than cathead biscuits, but much quicker to whip up when feeding a crowd.

 Say It Like a Southerner